Acer0ni/Addy-the-disc-bot/README.md

 !create {video url}

 Creates a room for you and your friends on Watch2Gether with the specified video.
-It also gives you the room id for future use.

 ### Play

-!play {roomid} {video url}
+!play  {video url}

-Plays the specified video immediately in the room.
+Plays the specified video immediately in your personal room.
+If you do not have one, it creates one for you

 ### Add

-!add {room id} {video url} {title}
+!add  {video url} {title}

-Adds the video to the room's queue.
+Adds the video to your room's queue.
+If you do not have a room, it creates a room for you with the specified video.